-Federal Criminal Defense Lawyers in Iowa City
+Federal Criminal Defense Lawyers in Iowa City & Davenport

 Federal crimes can be prosecuted with greater fervor and may require a more in-depth level of defense.
 We are a results-driven firm that puts more than 50 years of combined experience to work for our clients.
 Each of our attorneys has extensive trial experience and can work to provide your case with the detailed legal defense it needs.